Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles/index.md

 takes effect.
 For example, if you have the Service Admin and Service Deployer roles on the same service, the Service Admin role takes precedence.

+### Geographic region assignment

+Teams and roles can be assigned to a specific geographic region in {{site.konnect_short_name}}.
+Those teams and roles can only access {{site.konnect_short_name}} objects, such as services, that are also located in the same region they are assigned to.

 <!-- (SHARING IS NOT YET AVAILABLE)
 ### Entity and role sharing